jords-santiago/intl-students-2013-2019/README.md

 ### Data Preparation/Cleaning

-The 3 datasets were imported into Microsoft SQL Server to prepare the data for analysis.
+The 3 datasets were imported into Microsoft SQL Server to prepare the data for analysis:

 As expected, data needs to be cleaned especially as these come from different sources.
 The script/code can be found [here](https://github.com/jords-santiago/intl-students-2013-2019/blob/main/02_SourceCodes/01_SQL/script_OECD_EDU_ENRL.sql).

 ![alt text](https://github.com/jords-santiago/intl-students-2013-2019/blob/main/99_Pictures/Coding_MS_SQL_Server.png "Coding in MS SQL Server")